JupiterOne/insights-dashboards/boards/user-access/readme.md

 Show users across different environments/accounts, admin users, and shared/system user accounts.

-Within the 'Admin Users' widget, it now includes an additional query to find users that are assigned to roles which are tied to administrative IAM access policies.
-This is in addition to the original query that is finding users who are deemed to be administrators based on the role type.
+Within the 'Admin Users' widget, it also includes an additional query to find users that are assigned to roles which are tied to administrative IAM access policies.
+This is in addition to the first query that is finding users who are deemed to be administrators based on the type/role attribute directly on the user.

 > Prerequisite:
 >